Committee advances K-12 education recalibration bill with $100M cut to funding model

 With the state mulling tens of millions of dollars in educational cuts, several who testified noted the importance of the other side of the budget equation: revenue.

-Tate Mullen, government affairs director for the Wyoming Education Association, said the funding proposal would be “far more palatable” if legislators had already advanced significant revenue-raising measure to backfill the cuts.
+Tate Mullen, government affairs director for the Wyoming Education Association, said the funding proposal would be “far more palatable” if legislators had already advanced significant revenue-raising measures to backfill the cuts.

 “The goal of $100 million in cuts is ultimately arbitrary and capricious,” Mullen said.
 “We are quickly moving away from the fundamental purpose of recalibration.